PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 tests pass.
 No public API, artifact, dependency, runtime order, option semantics, scope-sharing behavior, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The late SPP/concat-unary-conv pair is now characterized without production changes.
+Four focused tests freeze its one shared `ModelIRPassStateScope`, both complete ModelIR/layout/diagnostics contracts, its sole zero-argument terminal invocation, and both adjacent recovery boundaries.
+The focused plus architecture suite passed 252 tests, the 30 pass-efficiency tests and all 11 TensorFlow-import-blocked tests passed, and targeted static checks passed.
+Runtime behavior and all public/dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.